1969 World Snooker Championship

-There were eight players entered who the championship, including four competition debutants.
+There were eight players who entered the championship, including four competition debutants.
 The quarter-finals and semi-finals were staged at several venues in England from 18 November 1968 until 22 February 1969, and the final was held at Victoria Hall in London from 17 to 22 March 1969.
 As champion, Spencer received £1,300 from the total prize fund of £3,500.
 The 1969 championship is regarded as the first of the modern snooker era.

 Background

 The World Snooker Championship is a professional tournament and the official world championship of the game of snooker.
 The sport was developed in the late 19th century by British Army soldiers stationed in India.
 Professional English billiards player and billiard hall manager Joe Davis noticed the increasing popularity of snooker compared to billiards in the 1920s, and with Birmingham-based billiards equipment manager Bill Camkin, persuaded the Billiards Association and Control Council (BACC) to recognise an official professional snooker championship in the 1926–27 season.
 In 1927, the final of the first professional snooker championship was held at Camkin's Hall; Davis won the tournament by beating Tom Dennis in the final.
 The annual competition was not titled the World Championship until 1935, but the 1927 tournament is now referred to as the first World Snooker Championship.
 Davis also won the title each year until 1940, when the contest was cancelled during World War II, and again when the championship resumed in 1946, accumulating a total of 15 titles before retiring from the event.